-How Do Criminal Charges Affect Your License?
+How Do Criminal Charges Affect Your Pennsylvania Professional License Defense?

 All health care and medical professionals can face a number of situations in which their licenses are at risk.
 The most common threats to your license are criminal charges, though nurses should also be wary of practicing outside the scope of their license.
 It may seem to be common sense that a criminal act would affect your license but there are a few facts you may not know.